Kurento/kurento/doc-kurento/source/features/kurento_protocol.rst

      }
    }

 The response to this request message is as follows.
-Notice that the parameter *value* identifies the created Media Pipelines, and *sessionId* is the identifier of the current session:
+Notice that the parameter *value* identifies the created Media Pipeline, and *sessionId* is the identifier of the current session:

 .. code-block:: json